More than 20 renowned lecturers take part in the Green.Building.Solutions. program:

 Austrian Institute of Technology (AIT)

 Philip works as an Engineer at the Energy Department of the Austrian Institute of Technology GmbH, AIT.
-He is specialized in the dynamic-thermal simulation of buildings and HVAC- systems, with a focus on solar-thermal cooling technologies, complex systems control and distributed solar district energy systems.
+He is specialized in the dynamic-thermal simulation of buildings and HVAC- systems, with a focus on the optimization of complex HVAC-system control and solar-heating and cooling systems.
 Philip graduated as Dipl.-Ing.
 (FH) in Environmental Engineering at the Ostbayerische Technische Hochschule Amberg-Weiden and holds a M.Sc. degree in Renewable Energies and Energy Efficiency from the University of Kassel (both located in Germany).
 He previously worked in the field of solar cooling at the Fraunhofer Institute for Solar Energy Systems in Freiburg and the Fraunhofer Center for Sustainable Energy in Boston.
-Before that he worked for Solarlite GmbH (parabolic trough solar thermal power plants) in Thailand and wrote his Thesis at SCHOTT Tubeglas in Mitterteich.
+Before that he worked for Solarlite GmbH (parabolic trough solar thermal power plants) in Thailand.
 Now he is involved in national and international R&D projects for the development of energy efficient building solutions.

 Sto SE & Co.
 KGaA